PrezzaTechnologies/Developer-Samples/FTPResponseExporter/README.md

 This will start the export process.
 Note that this manner of export is slower then the user interface but should contain the same data ( it may be displayed in a different column order then the UI ).

 Once this finishes running, you should have your CSV exports.
-You can set up a windows scheduled task to run these on a schedule or run them whenever you want, thats up to you!
+You can set up a windows scheduled task to run these on a schedule or run them whenever you want, that is up to you!